TNPSC Group 2 & 2A Syllabus 2026: Updated Exam Pattern & PDF Download

 Minimum Qualifying Marks in Mains Exam

-Review the essential minimum qualifying marks for the TNPSC Group 2 Mains examination below:
+Refer to the following section for the minimum qualifying marks required for the TNPSC Group 2 Mains examination:

 Interview Post (Group 2)Non-Interview Post (Group 2A)